cyberman54/ESP32-Paxcounter/README.md

 Bonus of this project is that metered data is transferred via a LoRaWAN network, not via usual GSM/LTE or Wifi uplink.

-If you need it, you can build this project battery powered and reach uptimes up to 3 days with a single 18650 Li-Ion cell.
+If you need it, you can build this project battery powered and reach a full day uptime with a single 18650 Li-Ion cell.

 This can all be done with a single small and cheap ESP32 board for less than $20.